Horizon-test-org/horizon-sdv-tst/README.md

 2. Project ID:
    * On the console, click on IAM & Admin, click on Manage Resources and find the project details under the column **Name** and **ID** as below:
      <img src="docs/images/GCP_project_id.png" width="500" />
-   * It should look like: Name=`prj-s-agbg-gcp-sdv-team-xx`, ID=`sdvc-2108202401`
+   * It should look like: Name=`prj-s-agbg-gcp-sdv-team`, ID=`sdvc-2108202401`

 ### Section #2b - Create a Bucket in GCP
 In the current GCP project, it is required to create a GCP Bucket to store data related to the infrastructure.
 Follow the below steps to create a Bucket.
 1. On the GCP Console, navigate to Cloud Storage and click on Buckets.
 2. Click on CREATE/CREATE BUCKET button.
 3. Enter a globally unique name for the bucket.
-(Example: `prj-team-xx-horizon-sdv-tf`)
+(Example: `prj-team-horizon-sdv-tf`)
 4. Click on CREATE with default bucket configurations.

 ### Section #2c - Configure Google Cloud DNS
-In this section, we will be setting up DNS records and retrieving DNS details required by the organizers for the DNS and DNS Zone setup.
+In this section, we will be retrieving DNS details required by the organizers for the DNS setup.

-#### Configure the Domain name
-1. Navigate to Network Services and click on "Cloud DNS".
-2. Under Zone tab, Click on the Zone name and click on ADD STANDARD under "RECORD SETS" tab.
-3. Enter the DNS name as `team-xx` which will become to prefix for `horizon-sdv.com` as the environment is "team-xx" and the final domain will be `team-xx.horizon-sdv.com`.
-4. Set TTL to 300 and update TTL unit to "seconds".
-5. A random IP Address will be assigned to this A record.

 #### Retrieve Certificate's DNS Authz resources
 1. On the Cloud console, navigate the Security, then scroll down and click on "Certificate Manager".